dotkernel/dotkernel/tutorials/Creating a Contact Us page/05 - Creating the contact form.md

 To keep to our convention, we'll create one fieldset per entity class.
 A fieldset is a collection of form elements, or group of elements, even other nested fieldsets for a hierarchical structure of entities.

 In our case, we we'll need just one fieldset, that matches one to one the entity class.
 Lets create a new folder in `src/App/src` and call it `Form`.
 We'll keep here all our fieldsets and forms.
-You can go further and create a Fieldset directory instead, to keep things even more organized, just make sure to use the right namespace when defining the class.
+You can go further and create a Fieldset directory instead, to keep things even more organized, just make sure to use the right namespace when defining the classes.

 Create a new php class file in the newly created directory.
 The class needs to extend the `Zend\Form\Fieldset` class.
 It also implements the `Zend\InputFilter\InputFilterProviderInterface` so it can hint to a default input filter specification, which will be set on the form's input filter on form instantiation.
 Again, this must happen through the form manager service to happen automatically.